nomic-ai/nomic/docs/map_state/tags.md

-Atlas allows you to visually and programatically add tags to datapoints.
-Tags can be added collaboratively by anyone allowed to edit your project.
+Atlas allows you to visually and programatically associate tags to datapoints.
+Tags can be added collaboratively by anyone allowed to edit your Atlas Project.

 You can access and operate on your assigned tags by using the `tags` attribute